kpanesar88/INSPECTR/README.md

 # 🔍 INSPECTR

-**INSPECTR** is a lightweight, Windows-focused system monitoring CLI that provides real-time insights into CPU, memory, storage, processes, and GPU information — with optional JSON and CSV export support.
+**INSPECTR**is a lightweight Windows system monitoring CLI that provides real-time CPU, memory, storage, process, and GPU insights with JSON/CSV export support.

 ---